TheStylishCoder/Static-Dynamic-Testing_PDA/part_1_docs/testing_task_1.md

 #Cards isn't referenced so create a list called cards.
 #total = 0 to begin
 #The return statement should not be in the for loop.
 It should be inline with for.
+#Everything should be indented by one space
+#Add space between of and " on line 48
+#Convert integer to string
 def cards_total(self, cards):
   total
   for card in cards: